Web Analytics

 What Was Possible

-A client-facing platform that made DroneUp sellable at enterprise scale.
-Pricing, ordering, mission visibility, delivery margins, and multi-location controls surfaced for the right person at the right permission level — and a path toward the 300–500 daily missions per hub that the Walmart partnership required.
+A client-facing, role-based platform that made DroneUp sellable at enterprise scale — pricing, ordering, mission visibility, delivery margins, and multi-location controls surfaced for the right person at the right permission level.
+Setting a path forward for the 300–500 daily missions per hub that the Walmart partnership required, and every future client would expect.

 Owner